-His music continues to bookmark our lives.
-Maybe, as a neon-clad kid of the '80s hooked on nascent MTV, you discovered a very blond, video-sculpted Bowie and shouted along with him to "Let's Dance."
-Or like a young Trent Reznor, you were wonderstruck by Scary Monsters.
+Bowie's music continues to bookmark our lives.
+Maybe, as a neon-clad kid of the '80s hooked on nascent MTV, you discovered a very blond, video-sculpted Bowie and crooned along to "Let's Dance."
+Or, like a young Trent Reznor, you were wonderstruck by Scary Monsters.
 FUV's own Rita Houston found shelter and connection in the brassy grooves of Young Americans.
-And for millions of bereft Bowie fans, it's still hard to listen to "Lazarus" without weeping.
+For millions of bereft Bowie fans, it's still hard to listen to Blackstar without weeping.

 David Bowie was a visionary.
-And he will be missed.
+And he is missed.

 More David Bowie features here:

 - Sylvan Esso's Amelia Meath: Five Essential David Bowie Songs

 - Hey Marseilles' cover of "Heroes," filmed at FUV's Studio A